karti3k/Employee-dashboard/README.md

 - **src/assets:** Stores assets such as company logos, employee profile pictures, and SVG icons used within the application.

-## Project Status:
+## Why this Project?:

-This project is part of an internship training program and focuses on developing the front-end part of the Employee Activity Dashboard.
-It's designed to showcase fundamental concepts of React.js development, including component-based architecture, state management, responsive design principles, and component reusability.
+It's developed to understand the fundamental concepts of React.js development, including component-based architecture, state management, responsive design principles, and component reusability.
 ## Screenshot:

 ![Screenshot (792)](https://github.com/karti3k/react-project-practice/assets/97697722/903c3228-be12-4a39-908c-b5323f40e3b3)